ioancw/ioancw.github.io/_posts/2019-02-10-jupyter-fsharp-notes.markdown

 We try to pack a given item into the first box that's available, which means that the 1 is paired with the 9, the 2 with 8 and so on.

-Googling, lead me to read the following in a paper trying to optimise (i.e lower) the numbers of bins (or boxes) used to pack items.
+Googling lead me to read the following in a paper trying to optimise (i.e lower) the numbers of bins (or boxes) used to pack items.

 What I've done, is simulate packing 90 randomly chosen boxes, that range in volume between 1 and 1,000,000 units.
 I've run the simulation 1,000,000 times, and provided the average number of boxes used to pack the 90 items.